Kool Blue

 Nice medium tempo blues/rock song.

 "Where's the love gone" is a Blues Rock track by Kool Blue on SoundClick.
-It is the kind of track that finds the right moment to make itself heard.
-The track creates a listening experience that feels electric.
+The sound is shaped by acoustic and electric, giving the song its signature feel.
+For fans of blues rock, this one is worth the listen.
 "Where's the love gone" is part of the Kool Blue catalog on SoundClick, where independent artists connect with a global audience.
+This song is available as free download.

 Nice slow blues straight up.

 "Unemployment Blues" is a Blues track by Kool Blue on SoundClick.
-The production choices feel intentional, giving the track a distinct character.
-The track creates a listening experience that feels electric.
+The sound is shaped by acoustic and electric, giving the song its signature feel.
+The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
 Explore the full Kool Blue catalog on SoundClick and discover more Blues music from independent creators.
+This track is available as free download.

 "Baby Where You Gone" by Kool Blue is a Straight Ahead Blues production available on SoundClick.
-It is the kind of track that finds the right moment to make itself heard.
-The track creates a listening experience that feels electric.
+The sound is shaped by acoustic and electric, giving the song its signature feel.
+There is a quiet confidence to this track — the mark of an artist who understands the straight ahead blues sound.
 It has reached the top 10 on the SoundClick Straight Ahead Blues chart, peaking at #10.
-Listeners into Acoustic and Blues will find this track a natural fit within their rotation.
+Listeners into Blues, Electric Blues and Acoustic Blues will find this track a natural fit within their rotation.
+Get this track as a free download.

 A shout out to one of the all time greats.

-SoundClick artist Kool Blue presents "Deadman's Alley", a remarkable release in the Electric Blues genre.
-The song establishes its own world and invites the listener to settle in.
-With a tone that is electric, this track connects on an emotional level.
+SoundClick artist Kool Blue presents "Deadman's Alley", an outstanding release in the Electric Blues genre.
+Featuring acoustic and electric, the production has a distinctive and cohesive sound.
+The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
 Kool Blue continues to build an Electric Blues catalog on SoundClick, one of the longest-running platforms for independent artists.

 Was channeling the whole Pink floyd Vibe

 Independent artist Kool Blue drops "Blackhole", a Blues Rock track on SoundClick.
-The song establishes its own world and invites the listener to settle in.
-With a tone that is electric, this track connects on an emotional level.
-If Acoustic and Blues is your sound, "Blackhole" is a strong addition to your playlist.
+Featuring acoustic and electric, the production has a distinctive and cohesive sound.
+This track does what good blues rock does best — it connects.
+If Blues, Electric Blues and Acoustic Blues is your sound, "Blackhole" is a strong addition to your playlist.
+Get this track as a free download.

 Not much of a band really.
 Usually just me, the computer, a host of instruments, sometimes a few cold beers and some spare time when I can get it.